thomasstep/thomasstep.github.io/_drafts/ops-for-devs-how-its-possible.md

 That's why we continually see more and more responsibility going to the cloud provider (bare metal -> VM -> IaaS -> PaaS -> FaaS); it's easier for them to manage because they specialize in it and not everyone wants to deal with it.
 Tons of solutions can be made generic enough that still fit the bill for most engineering teams.
 With that lower barrier to entry and smaller learning curve, now the responsibility of managing infrastructure can be given to the same team that develops the software.
+And when I say "managing infrastructure" I mean configuring that infrastructure since the management of the actual hardware is the cloud providers' job.

 Another benefit of moving everything to the cloud is that documentation is no longer an in-house catastrophe.
 Have you used AWS's documentation?